 Climate change has the potential to adversely affect the anchialine pool shrimp.
-Recovery of Vetericaris chaceorum will require modeling of anchialine pools to identify suitable habitat based on the species' historical and current distribution and potential future climate conditions.
-Use of appropriate scale in the analysis will be necessary to identify microclimates that will be appropriate for sustaining the anchialine pool shrimp population in the long-term.
-Expanding the range of the anchialine pool shrimp through translocation to include new or unoccupied anchialine pools should be considered.
-Future translocations should be informed by research to assess habitat suitability, threats, and species viability.
+Recovery of Vetericaris chaceorum will require development of microclimate models and identification of suitable habitat based on the species' historical and current distributions and potential future climate conditions.
+Use of appropriate scale in the analysis will be necessary to identify microclimates that will be appropriate for sustaining the anchialine pool shrimp populations long-term.
+Expanding the range of the anchialine pool shrimp through translocation to include new or unoccupied anchialine pools that could support the species should be considered.
+Such considereration should be informed by research to assess habitat suitability, threats, and species viability.